Please, don’t call me a scientist.

 My real passion has been in education, so I left pathology to earn myself a teaching degree, taking to London’s notorious East End to teach science to begrudgingly curious adolescents.
 That was promptly followed by a year entertaining children across Australia as a part of Questacon’s Science Circus.

 While I’m perfectly at home in front of classrooms and lecture halls, fate eventually pulled me to the keyboard.
 I’ve been writing about science in various forms for over a decade, producing educational materials, news items, and museum displays for a broad range of organisations.
 I’ve been an editor, illustrator, and writer for the CSIRO’s Double Helix publications; produced award-winning online digital materials for the Australian Government; interviewed the likes of Neil de Grasse Tyson and Richard K. Morgan for ABC Radio National; and written panels for a touring T. Rex exhibit on behalf of the Australian Museum.

 In 2011, I wrote Tribal Science: Brains, Beliefs & Bad Ideas (UQP), a book about how the social wiring of the human brain accidentally evolved to do a little thing called science.
 In 2018, UQP published my second book titled Unwell: What makes a disease a disease?

 Today, I’m a writer and weekend editor for the online news service ScienceAlert, while still continuing to contribute to a variety of science news and education publications.

 And sorry (not sorry), I’m still not a scientist.

 "Mike McRae has been writing science for over a decade, working with CSIRO, the ABC, and the Australian Museum to educate, inform, and entertain.
-His second book Unwell: What makes a disease a disease? is due to be released in late 2018."
+His interest in the social side of science features in his books Tribal Science: Brains, Beliefs, and Bad ideas, and Unwell: What makes a disease a disease?"